 - Use whatever milk you have in this single serving cookie dough.

-- Other great add-ins: Chopped nuts, small pieces of dried fruit, chia seeds, etc (add these with/in place of the chocolate chips).
+- Other great add-ins: Chopped nuts, small pieces of dried fruit, chia seeds (add these with/in place of the chocolate chips) are great added to single serving cookie dough.

 FAQ

 Raw flour and raw eggs could have bacteria in them that may get you sick.
 Read more in the Food Safety section.
-You can skip the egg and replace raw flour for ground oats/oat flour, like in this single serving cookie dough recipe.
+You can skip the egg and replace raw flour for ground oats/oat flour, like this single serving cookie dough.

 If your cookie dough has eggs and/or milk in it, just like this single serving cookie dough, store in the fridge or freezer.
-Store it in the fridge if you plan to use it in 5 days, in the freezer if you don't plan to use it for longer than 5 days.
+Store it in the fridge if you plan to use it in 5 days, or in the freezer.

 How to Repurpose

-Crumble your single serving cookie dough over ice cream or yogurt.
+Crumble leftover single serving cookie dough over ice cream or yogurt.

 Did you make this single serving cookie dough?
 Leave me a comment & rating to share how it turned out!